Halleloya/DBAC/README.md

 ### Federated Identity Management

-We utilize OpenID library to implement a federated identtiy assertion model among directories.
+We use [Authlib](https://authlib.org/) to implement a federated identtiy assertion model among directories based on OpenID.
 In a nutshell, one directory can rely on its counterparts to authenticate a user after some configurations.
 From a user's perspective, one can sign in a directory with the identity from another directory.

 #### Example
 To illustrate how to configure it, we give an example that level3aa provides a means of login with identity of level2b.
 In this example, level2b is the OIDC provider, while level3aa is the OIDC client.